 Recently, I had the privilege to collaborate with Justin Taylor and my assistant Alexander Stewart on The Final Days of Jesus: The Most Important Week of the Most Important Person Who Ever Lived.
 It’s the tool I always wanted: presenting all the information from the Gospels about Jesus’ final week day by day, in chronological order, with brief commentaries interspersed.
 I’m so grateful to Justin for his heart for the family and for the church in helping make this resource available, and for the Crossway publication team for producing the book and some of the ancillary resources in such a winsome, attractive format.
 I wrote this blog to make you aware of some of the activities and resources that will become available this coming week for individuals, families, and church groups who want to study The Final Days of Jesus.
 Hopefully this will help our celebration of Easter this year to be more meaningful.

-For other Final Days of Jesus resources, click here.
+For the Final Days of Jesus resources along with other Easter resources, click here.